marceldobehere/MaslOS-2/README.md

  - Press F11 to redraw the desktop (eg. If you get an error)

 ## How to build (Linux)
+ - Install `qemu-system` if you haven't.
+ - Install `make` if you haven't.
+ - Install `gcc` if you haven't.
- - Install QEMU if you haven't.
+ - Install `g++` if you haven't.
- - Install GNU MAKE if you haven't.
+ - Install `binutils` if you haven't.
- - Install GCC/LD if you haven't.
+ - Install `nasm` if you haven't.
- - Install NASM if you haven't.
+ - Install `xorriso` if you haven't.

 Go into the MaslOS2 Folder and run the `CRUN.sh` file

+If you are trying this and getting weird compiler/linker errors, please let me know!

+gcc and ld like to break things in newer versions for some reason.  *:D*

 ## How to run (No need to build)